qutip/qutip/doc/introduction.rst

 Whats New in QuTiP Version 2.0
 ================================

-The second version of QuTiP has seen many improvements in the performance of the original code base, as well as the addition of many new routines supporting a wide range of functionality.
+The second version of QuTiP has seen many improvements in the performance of the original code base, as well as the addition of several new routines supporting a wide range of functionality.
 Some of the highlights of this release include: